acharya-apurva/Game-of-Life/README.md

 # John Conway's Game of Life

 Simulating the popular 0 player game of Game of Life using Java.
-The simulation allows you to initialize the cell with a Random pattern, a Simkin glider run or a Penta-devathlon Oscillator.
+The simulation allows you to initialize the cells with a Random pattern, a Simkin glider run or a Penta-decathlon Oscillator.

 ## Try it out